Anbuselvan04/welcome-message-using-if-and-switch/README.md

 ## Result:
-  Thus, the workflow that displays a "Hello World" in a message box is implemented successfully.
+  Thus, the workflow for displaying welcome message based on the user using if and switch statements are implemented successfully.